 Eastern coyotes typically weigh 30-50 pounds and are 48-60 inches long, approximately twice the size of their close relative, the western coyote.
 Eastern coyotes have long legs, thick fur, a pointy snout, a drooping bushy black-tipped tail and range in color from a silvery gray to a grizzled, brownish red.
 The average life span of a wild coyote is four years.
-Though coyotes are often mistaken for a domestic dog hybrid, recent genetic research has attributed the eastern coyote's larger size and unique behavioral characteristics to interbreeding with Canadian gray wolves.
+Though coyotes are often mistaken for a domestic dog hybrid, recent genetic research has attributed the eastern coyote's larger size and unique behavioral characteristics to interbreeding with Eastern Canadian wolves (C. lupus lycaon).
 Unlike the wolf or domestic dog, coyotes run with their tail pointing down.

 Range and Distribution

 Although the historical evidence supporting occurrence of coyotes in New England is inconclusive, no coyotes were present in the late 1800s.
 Since the mid-1900s coyotes have moved from the Midwestern states, through Canada and into the Northeastern and mid-Atlantic states.
 The first verified account of a coyote in New Hampshire was in Grafton County in 1944.
 Between 1972 and 1980 coyotes spread across N.H. from Colebrook to Seabrook.
 Today, coyotes are common in every county throughout the state.

 Coyotes are generalists, eating whatever food is seasonally abundant.
 Coyotes are known to feed on mice, squirrels, woodchucks, snowshoe hare, fawns, house cats, carrion, amphibians, garbage, insects and fruit.
 Coyotes utilize forested habitats, shrubby open fields, marshy areas and river valleys.